Volunteer at the Denver Witches Ball!

 1) 5:00 – soundcheck

 8:30 Chris start Drumming in room, blessings.
-Mention Magickal Marketplace and Psychic Fair helps you
+Mention Magickal Marketplace and Psychic Fair

 3) 8:45 – Emcee the costume contest: Blessings, Mention Magickal Marketplace and Psychic Fair helps you